-Perenco has been operating in the Republic of Congo since 2001, when CongoRep, a local company owned by Perenco and SNPC (the Congolese National Society of Hydrocarbons) was created to operate the Emeraude field.
+Perenco has been operating in the Republic of Congo since 2001, when CongoRep, a common company of Perenco and SNPC (the Congolese National Society of Hydrocarbons) was created to operate the Emeraude field.
 CongoRep now also operates the Likouala field (in partnership with Eni Congo).
 Perenco Congo, formerly CMS NOMECO, operates the Yombo field with the FPSO Conkouati.
 Since January 2017, Perenco Congo has also been the operator of the PGNF South fields.

 Since 2001, Perenco in Congo has regularly built on its position, strengthening it thanks to a development strategy on existing fields and through new acquisitions, thereby increasing the production from 4,000 BOEPD to 70,000 BOEPD.

-On the historical fields of Emeraude, CongoRep has compensated the natural reservoir decline by showcasing a real technical and economic know-how.
-Thanks to bigger pumps, stimulation actions and improved water treatment (up to 180,000 barrels of water per day) or chemical injections, the teams have been successful not only in avoiding well closures, but also in optimising oil exports, especially on the newly upgraded facilities of the November platform.
+On the historical field of Emeraude, CongoRep has compensated the natural reservoir decline by showcasing a real technical and economic know-how.
+Thanks to this operating, the teams have been successful not only in avoiding well closures, but also to optimise the flows.
 Today the production of Emeraude has reached 11,000 BOEPD.

-Since January 2017, Perenco Congo also has been operating on the group PGNF South fields, including the licences of Tchendo II, Tchibouela II and Tchibeli Litanzi II, with a 40% net equity, for a crude production of 20,000 BOEPD.
+Since January 2017, Perenco Congo also has been operating on the group PGNF South fields, including the licences of Tchendo II, Tchibouela II and Tchibeli Litanzi II, for a crude production of 20,000 BOEPD.
 Thanks to synergies with neighbouring fields, Perenco has been able to restart several wells in a cost-effective manner.

 In northern Congo, Perenco operates the Yombo and Masseko fields.